 Sitecore Experience Platform clients are browser-based user interfaces.
-Sitecore Experience Platform has been tested and can run on the following browsers:
+Sitecore Experience Platform 9.3.0 has been tested and can run on the following browsers:

+- Microsoft Internet Explorer 11

-- · Mozilla Firefox
+- Mozilla Firefox

 - · Google Chrome

 - · Microsoft Edge

-- · Apple Safari (Mac only)
+- Apple Safari (Mac only)

-Sitecore Experience Platform supports all the current stable versions of these browsers.
+Sitecore Experience Platform 9.3.0 supports all the current stable versions of these browsers.
+However, it does not support the Compatibility view in Internet Explorer 11.